eclipse/epsilon-website/mkdocs/docs/doc/eol.md

 - Sequence and most other collections (except `Map`s) also have literals.
 Their format is `T {e}`, where `T` is the name of the type and `e` are zero or more elements, separated by commas.
 For instance, `Sequence{}` is the empty sequence, and `Set {1, 2, 3}` is the set of numbers between 1 and 3.

 - Map literals are similar to the sequential collection literals, but their elements are of the form `key = value`.
-For instance, `Map{'a' = 1, 'b' = 2}` is a map which has two keys, "a" and "b", which map to the integer values 1 and 2, respectively.
+For instance, `Map{"a" = 1, "b" = 2}` is a map which has two keys, "a" and "b", which map to the integer values 1 and 2, respectively.

     Please note that, when defining an element such as `1 = 2 = 3`, the
     key would be `1` and the value would be the result of evaluating `2